xyzwarrior/bch_encoder_decoder/README.md

 # BCH Encoder and Decoder
-This is a BCH encoder/decoder for NAND flash based on the code from Micron.
+This is a BCH encoder/decoder for NUC970 FMI NAND controller based on the code from Micron.